 Diminishing moon rises at 3:37am.
 The sky should be free from moonlight pollution lending itself well towards good astrophotography.

-Start/Meet time: at the Rundlestone Lodge in Banff at 6:30pm.
-The sunset is at 4:35pm so perhaps shoot the Sunset before you come to the workshop!
+Start/Meet time: at the Fusebox in Canmore at 6:00pm.
+The sunset is at 4:35pm so perhaps you could shoot the Sunset before you come to the workshop!

 # of Guests: 14 photographers